lucianodato/libspecbleach/README.md

 ## Example

 A simple console app example is provided to demonstrate how to use the library.
 It needs libsndfile to compile successfully.
-Use it as follows:
+The compiled binary won't be installed but you can use it as follows:

 ```bash
   adenoise_demo <input file name> <output file name>